Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Here are the top 10 tips recommended to those who take bookkeeping courses (including part time bookkeeping courses) to share with business clients for both better taxes and a better financial picture:

 One of the first things learned in both in person and online bookkeeping certificate courses is that a business must run separately from an individual.
 Even in a sole proprietorship, it’s advisable to have separate business and personal accounts and to keep all documentation separate, but well-organized.
-Quickbooks courses and bookkeeping courses in B.C. are great tools to help learn how to scan and/or file documentation regularly to avoid the scramble.
+Quickbooks course and bookkeeping courses BC. are great tools to help learn how to scan and/or file documentation regularly to avoid the scramble.

 Bookkeeping courses are available online so why not make the actual bookkeeping process online as well?
 This allows both business owners and bookkeepers to see what’s happening in the business in real time.